-Our success depends on delivering innovative solutions that leverage emerging technologies and emerging market trends to drive increased revenue, particularly in response to our hybrid working model and other effects of the ongoing COVID-19 pandemic, which require many businesses to increase their reliance on digital technologies.
+Our success depends on delivering innovative solutions that leverage emerging technologies and emerging market trends to drive increased revenue.
 Technological advances and innovation are constant in the technology services industry.
 As a result, we must continue to invest significant resources to stay abreast of technology developments so that we may continue to deliver solutions that our clients will wish to purchase.
 If we are unable to anticipate technology developments, enhance our existing services or develop and introduce new services to keep pace with such changes and meet changing client needs, we may lose clients and our revenue and results of operations could suffer.
-Our results of operation would also suffer if our employees are not responsive to the needs of our clients, not able to help clients in driving innovation and not able to help our clients in effectively bringing innovative ideas to market.
+Our results of operations would also suffer if our employees are not responsive to the needs of our clients, not able to help clients in driving innovation and not able to help our clients in effectively bringing innovative ideas to market.
+The increasing reliance on automation, AI, machine learning, or ML, and other new technologies by our clients may reduce the demand for our services if we are unable to incorporate these technologies into our offering, which may adversely impact our results of operations.
 Our competitors may be able to offer engineering, design and innovation services that are, or that are perceived to be, substantially similar or better than those we offer.
 This may force us to reduce our daily rates and to expend significant resources in order to remain competitive, which we may be unable to do profitably or at all.
 Because many of our clients and potential clients regularly contract with other IT service providers, these competitive pressures may be more acute than in other industries.